Matrix-Free Ghost Penalty Evaluation via Tensor Product Factorization: Conclusion

 We have presented an efficient matrix-free approach for implementing and evaluating ghost penalty stabilization within the Cut Finite Element Method framework.
-Our key contribution lies in recognizing and exploiting the tensor-product structure inherent in the ghost penalty operator, which allows us to decompose the evaluation into a sequence of one-dimensional operations.
-This factorization reduces the computational complexity to $O((2k+1)^2(k+1)^{d-1})$ for elements of degree $k$ in $d$ dimensions, making high-order stabilization computationally feasible.
+Our contribution lies in recognizing and exploiting the tensor-product structure inherent in the ghost penalty operator, which allows us to decompose the evaluation into a sequence of one-dimensional operations.
+This factorization reduces the computational complexity to $O(k^{d+1})$ for elements of degree $k$ in $d$ dimensions, making high-order stabilization computationally feasible.
+While previous works have obtained similar complexity benefits~\cite{bergbauer2024high}, our approach is novel in its application to the ghost penalty term.

 The presented method completely avoids the assembly and storage of global matrices, instead relying on precomputed one-dimensional operators and geometrical data.
 This approach provides substantial memory savings, particularly for high-order methods where storage requirements for assembled matrices grow rapidly with polynomial degree.
 Our numerical experiments demonstrate that the method achieves optimal convergence rates while maintaining high computational efficiency, even as the problem size increases.